realitycollective/com.realitycollective.service-framework-docs/docs/basics/02_getting_started.md

 ## Creating the root configuration for the Service Manager

-The simplest way to create your first new Root configuration for the Service Framework is to select the "**+**" symbol on the "**Reality Toolkit configuration Profile**" field in the inspector with the "Service Manager Instance" selected.
+The simplest way to create your first new Root configuration for the Service Framework is to select the "**+**" symbol on the "**Reality Toolkit configuration Profile**" field in the inspector with the "Service Manager Instance" selected, or simply click the "Create a new configuration profile" button below the profile field.

 This will automatically create you a new configuration file called "**ServiceProvidersProfile**" in the root of your assets folder.
 Feel free to move this wherever you like in your assets folder as it will remain references to the instance of the Service Framework.